More

 The Origin of Hip Hop

-In the beginning, hip hop pioneers threw block parties and mixed records to keep people dancing for an extended period of time.
-To create original sounds, they experimented with scratching and beat-juggling.
+In the beginning, hip hop pioneers threw block parties and mixed records to keep people dancing for an extended period.
+To create original sounds, they experimented with scratching and beat juggling.

 DJ Kool Herc

 Jamaican immigrant, Kool Herc, born Clive Campbell, is arguably hip hop‘s most influential figure.
-His innovative technique called “breakbeat” allowed dancers to show off their dance skills during extended instrumental sections of funk songs.
+His innovative ” breakbeat ” technique allowed dancers to show off their dance skills during extended instrumental sections of funk songs.
 This technique was a mixing practice he adapted from Jamaican dub music.

 In addition to DJing, Herc threw legendary block parties in the Bronx.
 When Kool Herc and his sister organized the “Back to School Jam” in their recreation room at 1520 Sedgwick Avenue in 1973, they made history in the Bronx.
 Hip hop is credited with starting the movement due to this legendary gathering.

 He also performed with other DJs and MCs.
 Aspiring hip hop artists were able to showcase their talents at these parties.
 The individuals dancing to Kool Herc’s music were dubbed B-Boys and B-Girls.
 Those are abbreviations for Break-Boys and Break-Girls.
-The crowd was galvanized by his rhythmic shouts.
+His rhythmic shouts galvanized the crowd.
 DJ Kool Herc remains an icon within the genre and inspires younger generations of DJs and music enthusiasts.

 Afrika Bambaata

 The hip hop movement was also shaped by Afrika Bambaata, professionally known as Kevin Donovan.
 In addition to dance parties, he founded the Universal Zulu Nation – a collective dedicated to social justice.
-As a former gang member, Afrika Bambaata became interested in DJing and creating music to promote peace.
-Bambaataa’s mixes were heavily influenced by funk, soul, and electro-funk.
+Afrika Bambaata became interested in DJing and creating music to promote peace as a former gang member.
+Funk, soul, and electro-funk heavily influenced Bambaataa’s mixes.
 He also spread messages about social issues through his music, such as advocating for anti-drug use.
 Afrika Bambaataa’s hit single “Planet Rock ” was released in 1982 with his group Soulsonic Force.
 It combined electronic music with traditional hip hop beats.
 This created a distinct sub-genre called electro-funk.

 Most importantly, the Universal Zulu Nation introduced hip hop to young people.
-These modes of expression were grouped by Bambaataa as the “four elements” of hip hop: rapping, breakdancing, DJing and visual art.
+Bambaataa grouped these modes of expression as the “four elements” of hip hop: rapping, breakdancing, DJing, and visual art.

 Grandmaster Flash

-Grandmaster Flash turned the needle in hip hop with his backwards mixing style.
-With the help of previously unheard turntable tricks like “backspinning” and “punch phrasing,” he was able to manipulate records in unconventional ways
+Grandmaster Flash turned the needle in hip hop with his backward mixing style.
+With the help of previously unheard turntable tricks like “backspinning” and “punch phrasing,” he could manipulate records in unconventional ways

 The Sugarhill Gang